PetSmart Training Cost

 Using a crate is a wonderful way to help your dog learn to not do their business inside.
 Dogs are naturally wired to avoid eliminating in their sleeping areas.

-If you have purchased a large crate so that your pup can grow into it, block off the excess areas with cardboard or fill up the extra space with a box so that they are limited to only the area in which they will lie down.
+Make sure that your dog’s crate is only big enough for them to turn around in.
+If you have purchased a large crate so that your pup can grow into it, block off the excess areas with card board or fill up the extra space with a box so that they are limited to only the area in which they will lie down.

 If you provide them with too much space, they might be willing relieve themselves if they can get far enough away from it to lay down and sleep.

+Once your dog is ready to start obedience training, begin with simple commands.
 It is important that they learn impulse control early on and this can be taught with commands such as sit and stay.

 Teach them how to come immediately when called and make sure that they know how to drop items that they are not allowed to have.

 The drop command can save your dog from harm or even save their life if they pick up something dangerous.

 Be sure that your dog gets plenty of exercise.
 A dog that is well exercised will be much easier to train.

 Dogs that are not given enough activity will become frustrated and that frustration can lead to bad behavior and difficulty in training.
 Help them out by encouraging to use their energy in productive ways.